How to avoid bugs while camping

 4) Insects repellent bracelets.

 They contain essential oil ingredients and can be worn on wrists or ankles.
+It should be noted that repellents do not kill mosquitoes.
+They just make human unattractive to them.
 This is a good option for kids.
+It is an elegant product with its various colors and refined designs.

 5) Essential Oils